 Of course, there are some things that depend on the tastes or likes of the individual person - whether he likes chocolate or whether she enjoys exercise.
 However, we call these preferences, not truths.
 Even here, among Christians and non-believers alike, we find "preferences" that contradict the guidance of God.
-Truth is something that is limited to a particular state that is a verifiable fact that applies to everyone under all conditions, and is not subject to preferences.
+Truth is something that is limited to a particular state that is a verifiable fact that applies the same to everyone under all conditions, and is not subject to preferences.
 For example, unless you redefine the word "wet", it is a truth that the oceans are wet.
 Now, the oceans are other things as well, like deep, wide, and at times violent or peaceful, but these are descriptions based on relative terms.
 Some oceans are wider, some deeper, some more violent, some more peaceful.
 But, none are more or less wet.
 That oceans are wet is a Truth.

 "Understanding" the bad behavior

 Here is another viewpoint (often expressed by the "free spirits"): "Don't push your morals on me!"
 In the situation described above, when you ask them if they are imposing their morals on you by preventing you from taking what you need, they reply that they are just stopping you from taking their stereo, not enforcing morals.
 So now, you continue the discussion by defining morals as "socially acceptable behavior".
 How do you think they would answer if you asked if they know of anyone in the world that would allow anyone to take their stereo without asking or paying for it?
 Anyone?